To report an outage, call

 What is the Blue Ridge Energy Leadership Track?

 The Blue Ridge Energy Leadership track is an innovative program for high school students that encourages leadership development, resume building and college preparedness.
 The Leadership Track is a self-paced point system that allows motivated students to compete for various leadership awards including all-expense paid leadership camp experiences, workshops and possible college scholarships.

 Start: Opportunities for Freshmen, Sophomores and Juniors

-- Participants can begin their Leadership Track journey as freshmen or sophomores and can earn points for all-expense paid trips to the Broyhill Leadership Conference, the Washington Youth Tour and collect rewards along the way such as t-shirts and other incentives, and workshop opportunities.
+- Participants can begin their Leadership Track journey as freshmen or sophomores and can earn points for all-expense paid trips to the Broyhill Leadership Conference, the Cooperative Youth Camp, the Washington Youth Tour and collect rewards along the way such as t-shirts and other incentives, and workshop opportunities.

 Leadership Track students continue to compete for leadership opportunities and workshops specifically targeted to the college application process are offered.

-- Students will also have opportunities to attend resume enhancement training and College Bound Essentials workshops.
+- Students will also have opportunities to attend resume enhancement and interview skills training and College Bound Essentials workshops.

 Finish: Opportunities for Seniors